What is the minimum wage in Colorado?

 When am I entitled to earn overtime?

-In Colorado, eligible employees must receive overtime if they work more than 12 hours in a day or more than 40 hours in a week.
+In Colorado, eligible employees must receive overtime if they work more than 12 hours in a day (or 12 consecutive hours) or more than 40 hours in a week.
 Not every type of job is eligible for overtime, however.
 To learn more, see Nolo’s article Overtime Pay: Your Rights as an Employee and contact the Colorado Department of Labor and Employment.

 Am I entitled to a lunch or rest break?

 Yes.
 Employees in Colorado are entitled to a meal break of 30 minutes, unpaid, after five hours of work.
 An on-duty paid meal period is permitted when the nature of work prevents a break from all duties.
 Employees are also entitled to a paid ten-minute rest period for each four hours or major fraction worked, in the middle of the work period, if practical.

 To learn more about wage and hour laws in Colorado, contact the state Department of Labor and Employment.